javascript-tutorial/en.javascript.info/1-js/09-classes/06-instanceof/article.md

 # Class checking: "instanceof"

-The `instanceof` operator allows to check whether an object belongs to a certain class.
+The `instanceof` operator allows us to check whether an object belongs to a certain class.
 It also takes inheritance into account.

 Such a check may be necessary in many cases.
 For example, it can be used for building a *polymorphic* function, the one that treats arguments differently depending on their type.